Genuine $k$-partite correlations and entanglement in the ground state of the Dicke model for interacting qubits

 \subsubsection{Generalized global entanglement}

-Generalized global entanglement is a measure applicable only for pure states and it measures the average entanglement between any subsystem of size $\ell$ and the rest of the system through the linear entropy \cite{Oliveira_2006a,oliveira_2006b,Cui2008}.
+Generalized global entanglement is a measure applicable only for pure states.
+In summary, it measures through the linear entropy \cite{Oliveira_2006a,oliveira_2006b,Cui2008} the average entanglement between any subsystem of size $\ell$ and the rest of the system \cite{Oliveira_2006a,oliveira_2006b,Cui2008}.
+As our Hamiltonian Eq.~(\ref{eq:hamiltonian.int}) only supports pure ground states for $\lambda=0$, we can only use this measure to quantify the entanglement as a function of the qubit-qubit interaction strength.

-As the generalized global entanglement is a measure used for pure states, the only case in which our system of interest becomes pure is for $\lambda=0.$ Therefore, generalized global entanglement measure is going to be used in the case of increasing the qubit-qubit interaction strength.
 According to the Refs \cite{Oliveira_2006a,oliveira_2006b,Cui2008} for a system invariant under particles permutation the generalized global entanglement is calculated as

 where $\ell$ is the number of particles in the reduced density matrix $\rho_{\ell}$ and $d$ is the dimension of the smallest subsystem between the subsystems with $\ell$ particles and its complement with $N-\ell$ particles.